AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage/exu01_dont_raise_language-defined_exceptions.rst

 circumstances defined by the language standard.
 Explicitly raising these exceptions would be confusing to application developers.
-The potential for confusion increases as the exception is propagated up the dynamic call chain, away from the point of the raise statement, because this increases the number of paths and thus corresponding language-defined checks that could have been the cause.
+The potential for confusion increases as the exception is propagated up the dynamic call chain, away from the point of the
+:ada:`raise` statement, because this increases the number of paths and thus corresponding language-defined checks that could have been the cause.